Nykaa: Operations and services

 Nykaa follows an inventory-based model with warehouses in Mumbai, New Delhi, Pune, Haryana, Kolkata and Bangalore.
 In 2020, in addition to its primary ecommerce business, it has an offline presence via 76 brick-and-mortar stores across the country.
 It claims to have over 200,000 products across 2,000 brands.

 It has three offline store formats called Nykaa Luxe, Nykaa On Trend and Nykaa beauty Kiosks.
 The Luxe format features international luxury beauty brands such as Huda Beauty, MAC, Dior, and Givenchy along with Nykaa Beauty, the in-house collection of beauty products.
 The Nykaa On Trend format has products curated by category basis their popularity.
-In India, Nykaa is the only retailer that sells international brands like e.l.f, Charlotte Tilbury, Tonymoly, Becca, Sigma, Limecrime, Dermalogica, and Murad.
+In India, Nykaa is the only retailer that sells international brands like e.l.f, Charlotte Tilbury, Tonymoly, Becca, Sigma, Limecrime, Dermalogica, and Murad as well as national bestsellers like Soulflower, Lakme, plum.

 House of brands

 Nykaa has a series of in-house brands within beauty and fashion.
 Some of them include: